szczyglis-dev/py-gpt/README.md

 images and those found online.

 **From version 2.0.14** - Vision mode also includes real-time video capture from camera.
 To enable capture check the option "Camera" on the right-bottom corner.
 It will enable real-time capturing from your camera.
 To capture image from camera and append it to chat just click on video at left side.
 You can also enable "Auto capture" mode - image will be captured and appended to chat message every time you send message.

+**INFO: From version 2.0.68 (released 2023-12-31) Vision is integrated into any chat mode via plugin "GPT-4 Vision (inline)".
+Just enable plugin and use Vision in standard modes.**

 ![v2_capture_enable](https://github.com/szczyglis-dev/py-gpt/assets/61396542/dd8ee149-afd2-4d7b-b2be-5c4e9725c584)